canthom/canthom/README.md

-### As a famous republican general once said... *Hello there!*
+### As a famous general once said... *Hello there!*

-Hi, I'm [Thomas Can](https://toma.dev/), a developer from France, Normandy
+Hi, I'm [Thomas Can](https://toma.dev/), a self-taught developer from France, Normandy.
+I specialize in Front End development and Web design.

+A Few Personal Stuffs:
 - 🔭 I’m currently working on ... my own WordPress Theme
 - 🌱 I’m currently learning ...
 PHP & WordPress
 - 👯 I’m looking to collaborate on ...
 Sass
 - 🤔 I’m looking for help with ...
 WordPress
-- 💬 Ask me about ...
-Anything
-- 📫 How to reach me: ...
-[My Portfolio](https://www.toma.dev)
-- 😄 Pronouns: ...
-He/Him
 - ⚡ Fun fact: ...
 I studied History at University.